Echelon Corporation

 Echelon Corporation was an American company which designed control networks to connect machines and other electronic devices, for the purposes of sensing, monitoring and control.
-Echelon is now owned by Adesto Technologies.
+Echelon was acquired in September of 2018 by Adesto Technologies, which itself was acquired in 2020 by Dialog Semiconductor.
+In 2021, Dialog Semiconductor became a subsidiary of Renesas Electronics.

 History

 Echelon was founded in February 1988 in Palo Alto, California by Clifford "Mike" Markkula Jr. The chief executive was M. Kenneth Oshman.